ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

-# Managing your OpenShift Container Storage deployment
+# Managing your OpenShift Data Foundation deployment
 {: #ocs-manage-deployment}

-Review the following topics to manage your OpenShift Container Storage deployment.
+Review the following topics to manage your OpenShift Data Foundation deployment.

-## Expanding OCS in VPC clusters
+## Expanding ODF in VPC clusters
 {: ocs-vpc-expand-storage-cluster}

-To expand your OCS storage cluster, you can [add worker nodes](#ocs-vpc-add-worker-nodes) to your cluster, or you can scale OCS by [increasing the `numOfOsd`](#ocs-vpc-scaling-osd).
+To expand your storage cluster, you can [add worker nodes](#ocs-vpc-add-worker-nodes) to your cluster, or you can scale by [increasing the `numOfOsd`](#ocs-vpc-scaling-osd).
 {: shortdesc}

-### Scaling OCS by increasing the `numOfOsd` in your CRD
+### Scaling by increasing the `numOfOsd` in your CRD
 {: #ocs-vpc-scaling-osd}

-You can scale your OCS configuration by increasing the `numOfOsd` setting.
-When you increase the number of OSDs, OCS provisions that number of disks of the same `osdSize` capacity in GB in each of the worker nodes in your OCS cluster.
+You can scale your ODF configuration by increasing the `numOfOsd` setting.
+When you increase the number of OSDs, ODF provisions that number of disks of the same `osdSize` capacity in GB in each of the worker nodes in your ODF cluster.
 However, the total storage that is available to your applications is equal to the number of worker nodes that are multiplied by the `osdSize` multiplied by the `numOfOsd`, and then divided by the replication factor, which is a constant of 3.
 {: shortdesc}

-For example, if your OCS cluster has three worker nodes, you specify an `osdSize` of `150Gi`, and you set the `numOfOsd` to 4, then your storage totals are as follows.
+For example, if your ODF cluster has three worker nodes, you specify an `osdSize` of `150Gi`, and you set the `numOfOsd` to 4, then your storage totals are as follows.
   * **Total storage that is available for application use**: `osdSize` multiplied by `numOfOsd` and the number of worker nodes in the cluster, and divided by the replication factor of 3, or `(3 x 150Gi x 4) / 3 = 600Gi`.
   * **Total storage that is provisioned as disks in the cluster**: `osdSize` multiplied by `numOfOsd` and the number of worker nodes in the cluster, or `150Gi x 4 x 3 = 1800Gi`.